josegonzalez/cli-skeleton/README.md

 #### Help examples

 > While examples are excellent, it is recommended to have 5 or fewer examples in the help output.
-Further examples should be sent to documentation or potentially result in splitting the subcommand into multiple subcommands.
+Further examples should be sent to documentation or potentially result in splitting the command into multiple commands.

 Users wishing to understand _how_ to use cli tool will want a few examples.
 These can be easily specified like so: